VineetSnegi/Python_Music_Recommender/README.md

 # Music Recommendation System

-This project creates Music Recommendation Engine in Python using Spotify API and macine learning.
+This project creates Music Recommendation Engine in Python using Spotify API and machine learning.

 ## Overview